 Voices on the phone have been recorded now for well over a century, starting with the wax disk device patented by Theodore and Carl Freese in 1903, which served as a call answering mechanism for absent recipients.
 This first "answering machine" never quite gained commonplace status, as it was difficult to use and had limited recording capacity, but the intention behind its creation spurred new developments over the years.
 The original wax disk recorder was replaced by tape recorders in the 1930's, which used magnetic tape to make and store recorded sound.

 Numerous versions of answering machines that recorded callers' voices on tape were developed over the following decades - each smaller, more user-friendly, and with greater recording ability than the last.
-These were widely used up until the end of the 20th century, when digital call recording began to take over.
+These were widely used in call centers up until the end of the 20th century, when digital call recording began to take over.
 This type of call recording is still being developed to this day, employing such capabilities as CTI (computer-telephony integration), which syncs information in a computer system with a company's telecom, and storage of a much greater volume of data for longer periods of time.

 10 benefits of call recordings